Pion generalized parton distributions at zero skewness: Summary and conclusion

 From the Mellin moment of the vector and tensor pion GPDs, we obtained the vector and tensor form factors, while the scalar pion form factor was derived from the twist-3 scalar pion GPDs.
 We found that the vector pion form factor is consistent with the experimental and lattice QCD data, followed by the tensor pion form factor, which is consistent with the lattice QCD data.
 Surprisingly, we found that the scalar pion form factor underestimates the lattice QCD data, as shown in the bottom center panel of Fig.~\ref{gff1}.

 Finally, we computed the scalar, vector, and tensor pion charge radii.
-We obtained the $r_V^\pi =$ 0.63 fm, $r_T^\pi =$ 0.83 fm, and $r_S^\pi =$ 0.56 fm.
-Using these values, we find that the charge radii follow the ordering: $r_T^\pi \geq r_V^\pi \geq r_S^\pi$, which is consistent with the results reported by lattice QCD in Ref.~\cite{Alexandrou:2021ztx}, and theoretical model calculations in Refs.~\cite{Puhan:2025pfs,Wang:2022mrh}.
-It is worth mentioning that the results of the present study are very challenging to verify with the experimental data from future experiments, such as the Electron-Ion Collider (EIC) at BNL~\cite{Arrington:2021biu}, the Electron-ion collider in China (EicC)~\cite{Anderle:2021wcy}, J-PARC~\cite{Sawada:2016mao}, the upgraded JLAB 22 GeV~\cite{Accardi:2023chb}, and the COMPASS/AMBER++ at CERN~\cite{Adams:2018pwt}.
+We obtained $r_V^\pi =$ 0.63 fm, $r_T^\pi =$ 0.83 fm, and $r_S^\pi =$ 0.56 fm.
+Using these values, we observed that the charge radii follow the ordering: $r_T^\pi \geq r_V^\pi \geq r_S^\pi$, which is consistent with the results reported by lattice QCD in Ref.~\cite{Alexandrou:2021ztx}, and theoretical model calculations in Refs.~\cite{Puhan:2025pfs,Wang:2022mrh}.
+It is worth emphasizing that direct experimental verification of the results presented in this study remains challenging.
+Nevertheless, these results may be accessible to future experimental programs, including the Electron-Ion Collider (EIC) at BNL~\cite{Arrington:2021biu}, the Electron-ion collider in China (EicC)~\cite{Anderle:2021wcy}, J-PARC~\cite{Sawada:2016mao}, the upgraded JLAB 22 GeV~\cite{Accardi:2023chb}, and the COMPASS/AMBER++ at CERN~\cite{Adams:2018pwt}.